githubEdit

 • Become familiar with defensive security and offensive security paradigms

-• Recognize blue teams as an organization's cybersecurity defensive cadre
+• Recognize blue teams as an organization's cybersecurity defensive shield

 • Recognize SOC as an operational arm of blue teams